cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 are stored, so that they can later be set in the symbolic context.
 This is needed so that the symbolic execution engine uses the correct concrete values.

-The collected information (instructions and initial values) is stored in the `circled.yaml` file, i.e. the file is updated as shown below:
+The collected information (instructions and initial values) is stored in the file `circled.yaml`, i.e. the file is updated as shown in the next code excerpt.
+The file `circled.yaml` serves as input for subsequent symbolic execution runs (see also [Symbolic Execution](./5_symbex.md)).
 ```
 [...]
 instructions:
 - ['0x0000cfc0', 64 37 65 e5, 'strb r3, [r5, #-0x764]!', '']
 - ['0x0000cfc4', 64 32 9f e5, 'ldr r3, [pc, #0x264]', '']
 [...]
+- ['0x0000cf20', 03 db 8d e2, 'add sp, sp, #0xc00', '']
+- ['0x0000cf24', f0 8f bd e8, 'pop {r4, r5, r6, r7, r8, sb, sl, fp, pc}', '']
 states:
   entry:
     addr: '0x0000cfc0'